JonathonLongDev/Stock-Analyzer/Instructions on how to use.md

-Everything should be all set now
-Just double click the Stock Analyzer.bat file and it will run the program and you will give it a symbol and results will show in your excel file!
+Everything should be all set now just double click the Stock Analyzer.bat file and it will run the program and you will give it a symbol and results will show in your excel file!